CobaltRebellion/cs362-cold-beverages/README.md

 time for.
 Make your decisions and be methodical.
 One suggested order to pursue is:

-- Item
+- DONE Item
-- WaterDispenser
+- DONE WaterDispenser
-- WaterReservoir
+- DONE WaterReservoir
-- Freezer
+- DONE Freezer
-- Chiller
+- DONE Chiller
-- Refrigerator
+- DONE Refrigerator

 Do not try to be too clever with your tests.
 Be methodical, straightforward, and explicit.